List of equipment of the Philippine Navy: Miguel Malvar class frigate

-Frigates made by South Korea's Hyundai Heavy Industries based on the shipbuilder's HDF-3100 design, acquired under the Horizon 2 phase of the Revised AFP Modernization Program.
-The first ship BRP Miguel Malvar was sent off to the Philippines on March 31 2025.
-The Malvar arrived 4 days ahead of schedule, on April 4 2025.
-The Arrival Ceremony was still held on April 8 as originally planned.
+Frigates made by South Korea's Hyundai Heavy Industries based on the shipbuilder's HDF-3000 design, acquired under the Horizon 2 phase of the Revised AFP Modernization Program.
+The first ship BRP Miguel Malvar was sent off to the Philippines on March 31, 2025.
+The Malvar arrived 4 days ahead of schedule, on April 4, 2025.
+The arrival ceremony was still held on April 8, as originally planned.
 Its commissioning ceremony into active duty took place during the 127th anniversary of the Philippine Navy on 20 May 2025.
 The second ship of the class, BRP Diego Silang was delivered on 9 September 2025.
-The two ships of the class are the most modern surface combatants of the Philippine Navy acquired to date.
+The two ships of the class are the most modern surface combatants of the Philippine Navy acquired to-date.
+Two additional improved Malvar-Class frigates were ordered with a budget of $585 million.